Grokzen/todo/README.md

 You can assign a context to a task using the `-c` or `--context` option.
 Contexts are strings.

-	$ todo -a "Read the article about chemistry" -c culture
+	$ todo add "Read the article about chemistry" -c culture
 	$ todo
 	    6 | Fix the window ★3
 	    2 | Fix the stuff ★2